yonguelink/isaacotherrien.work/src/assets/content/en/about.md

 Saint-Alexandre-de-Kamouraska, still working for Sherweb for the C2 Team.
 In 2024, I'm opening my horizon for a new challenge by leaving Sherweb...

-You can send me an email to have my resumé.
+You can send me an email to have my resume.